 Cold Storage Data Integrity

 USM Anywhere uses a write once, read many (WORM) approach to log storage to prevent log data from being modified or otherwise tampered with.
 You can download your raw logs at any time.
-If you do not renew your subscription, AlienVault will keep the raw logs for 90 days after your subscription expires, giving you a grace period to restart your service.
-After 90 days, your data will be destroyed.
+If you do not renew your subscription, AT&T Cybersecurity will keep the raw logs for 14 days after your subscription expires, giving you a grace period to restart your service.
+Within the 14 days, no data is collected until your license is reactivated.
+Therefore, data is lost between license expiration and reactivation.
+After 14 days, your data will be destroyed.

-AlienVault also has a formal information security program that implements various security controls to the NIST Cyber Security Framework.
+AT&T Cybersecurity also has a formal information security program that implements various security controls to the National Institute of Standards Technology (NIST) Cyber Security Framework.
 Key controls include: Inventory of Devices, Inventory of Software, Secure Configurations, Vulnerability Assessment, and Controlled Use of Administrative Privileges.
-Additionally, AlienVault conducts security self-assessments on a regular basis.
+Additionally, AT&T Cybersecurity conducts security self-assessments on a regular basis.